LilLizDog/Expense-Splitter/README.md

 Add expense creation and dynamic group management.
 Establish consistent navigation and placeholder pages for future features.
 Write unit test cases for all new functional components

+Goal of Sprint 3:
+Deliver a fully functional core version of the Expense Splitter application where users can authenticate, access a real dashboard, manage groups, add expenses with custom splits, and interact with real data across Payments, Friends, History, Settings, and Inbox pages.
+Complete key CI/CD and testing foundations to ensure stability for Sprint 4’s AI features.